-With prices of COEs hovering around the six-figure range and no signs of relief in sight, you may be wondering if there’s any way to lower the cost of owning a car in Singapore.
+With prices of COEs hovering just under six-figures and no signs of further relief in sight, you may be wondering if there’s any way to lower the cost of owning a car in Singapore.

 The short answer is: yes, there is, but only if you plan to drive during weekends and public holidays, and after 7pm on weekdays.
 This is, of course, possible if you register your vehicle as an off-peak car.
 But in exchange for restricted driving hours, how much can you save on car ownership, and is it worth it?

 The off-peak car scheme isn’t exactly new, having been first introduced in 1991 as the Weekend Car Scheme (WCS).
 This was revamped into the Off-Peak Car (OPC) scheme in 1994, and the Revised Off-Peak Car (ROPC) scheme in 2010.